If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 2. Make More Memories

-Unsurprisingly, the way you spend your time is extremely important, especially when it comes to measuring happiness.
+Unsurprisingly, how you spend your time is extremely important, especially regarding happiness.

 World-renowned American-Israeli Psychologist Daniel Kahneman suggests that: